Placement Testing FAQs

 CAN I TAKE THE PLACEMENT TEST AT ANOTHER COLLEGE/UNIVERSITY?

-If you plan to attend Kean University, you should take the placement test administered at Kean.
-It may be possible to transfer placement test scores from another school, but only if that school administers comparable sections of the Next-Generation ACCUPLACER test and if the school’s testing office is able/willing to provide us with a copy of your essay.
+If a student plans to attend Kean University, it is strongly recommended to take the placement test at Kean.
+It may be possible to transfer placement test scores from another school, but not guaranteed and only if that school administers comparable sections of the Next-Generation ACCUPLACER test and if the school’s testing office is able/willing to provide us with a copy of your written essay.

 CAN I TAKE THE PLACEMENT TEST MORE THAN ONCE?

 Yes, you may repeat a test section if your test scores are considered borderline for Reading and Math.
 If your test results meet this criteria, a retest opportunity message will appear on your Individual Score Report.

 CAN I TAKE THE TEST BEFORE I APPLY OR AM ADMITTED TO KEAN?

-No, these placement tests are only for students who have already been admitted to Kean.
+No, placement tests are only for Kean admitted students.

 WILL MY TEST RESULTS AFFECT MY ADMISSION STATUS?

-No. The placement test is not an admissions test and your test results in no way affect your admissions status.
+No. The placement test is not an admissions test.
 Test results are used for course placement purposes only.

 WHO SHOULD I CONTACT IF I HAVE OTHER QUESTIONS ABOUT TESTING?